TranscendVR/transcend/README.md

 > Here’s what we wish existed, now: a simple VR environment where up to 25 avatars can interact with each other, with real-time voice chat, that’s accessible on a Google Daydream headset as an MVP, but is also extensible to any WebVR enabled headset.

 This project serves to address that need.
 Transcend was built by [Joey Darbyshire](https://github.com/Jmikeydarby), [Sean McBride](https://github.com/spmcbride1201), [Yoo-Nah Park](https://github.com/parky22), and [Beth Qiang](https://github.com/bethqiang) as their Capstone Project during their Senior Phase at Fullstack Academy.

+## How to Play
+Transcend supports:
+* keyboard/mouse controls on Chrome 56 or higher on a PC or Mac
+* Headset/controller controls on the Google Daydream.

+### Keyboard and Mouse Controls:

+#### Camera Movement:
+* Lock Mouse: Click the 3d Scene
+* Left and right turns the camera left and right
+* Up and Down turns the camera up and down
+* Unlock Mouse: Press ESC

+#### Avatar Movement:
+* Walk Forward: W or ⭡
+* Walk Backwards: S or ⭣
+* Sidestep Left: A or ⭠
+* Sidestep Right: S or ⭢

+#### Cursor:
+The ring in the center of your screen represents your cursor, which is your tool for interacting with the world.
+Elements in the world can responds to your cursor via left mouse clicks or when your cursor rests on something for a prolonged period.

+### Google Daydream:
+#### Camera Movement
+When wearing the Daydream headset, your camera tracks the movement of your head.
+#### Avatar Movement / Cursor
+* Click once to wake controller while in VR Mode
+* Move your controller to move an in-game digital representation of your controller
+* Point your controller on a spot on the ground and click the large top button to teleport yourself to where you click.
+* Point your controller at teleporter orbs and click to activate them and teleport to another VR scene.

+### Teleporters:
+* Teleporters are the way we move between VR scenes.
+They cause you to leave one scene and enter another.
+* Teleporters are orbs and they usually have a label representing where they lead.
+* Teleporters highlight blue like a hyperlink when you hover your cursor over them.
+* If you click on the teleporter or stay hovered to keep it highlighted for one second, the teleporter activates, taking you to the other scene.

+### UI Wheel:
+TBD